maoschanz/emoji-selector-for-gnome/README.md

 You may need to restart the gnome shell environnment ("logout and login again").

-> It's ugly !
+> The screenshot looks great but it's ugly on my computer !

 It will be less ugly if you have the « Twitter Color Emoji » font, or the « EmojiOne Color » font installed on your system.
-These fonts are on github, use the search bar.
+These fonts are on github.

 ## Your eventual observations :
 > Can you add a "last used" category ?